Who got me into writing all of this…

 A lot of business owners that are just starting up, will have a challenge about all the things that they DON’T have.

 This is the wrong mentality, especially when you are running low on resources.
 Focus on what you have, and develop from there.
-Work with what you’ve got, because time spent focusing on what you don’t have is pulling you away from your company mission, and further away from making some money in the process.
+Work with what you’ve got because time spent focusing on what you don’t have is pulling you away from your company mission, and further away from making some money in the process.

 Make a strategic decision about the most important activity regarding your own life and perhaps your own business.
 Once you identify it, you gotta rinse and repeat, and that can be the only thing that you should burn yourself out with.

 For me, this activity is writing.
 For you, it might be sales.
 Whatever it is, that should be the only measure of your personal productivity.
-How much time, and how much efficiently did I accomplish my money making task.
+How much time, and how much effect did I accomplish my money making task.
 For the rest of the stuff, get someone else to do them.